 With MyQ Desktop Client installed and running on the end user's workstation, you can select a backup printing device to be used for print when connection to the MyQ server is lost.
 The Fallback printing feature serves as an important backup tool in case of a server outage.
-Furthermore, it can be combined with the Device spool and the Offline login features on MyQ embedded terminals to enable
+Furthermore, it can be combined with the Device or Client Spooling and the Offline login features on MyQ embedded terminals to enable

 using hold print, pull print and delegated print on the printing device.